Greek Street looking east from Hawthorn Avenue.

 A modern street sign...

 Harris Street, one of four short cul-de-sacs off Haltemprice Street.
-Notice the unusual type of road surface.
+Notice the road surface paved with scoria blocks.
 The building in the distance is Wheeler Primary School, the premises where the author passed his Eleven Plus exam.

-Some redevelopment within the area survived the cancellation of the Gateway Pathfinder.
+Some redevelopment within the area survived the cancellation of the Gateway Pathfinder initiative.

 top